EndPointCorp/end-point-blog/2012/05/02/reverting-git-commits.html.md

 ```

-Now let's move the last 3 commits to another branch.
+Now let’s move the last 3 commits to another branch.
 I will create one diff for reverting the changes and one for replaying them on the new branch.
-Let's call these the 'down' and 'up' diff files: 'down' for reverting, and 'up' for recreating the changes.
+Let’s call these the ‘down’ and ‘up’ diff files: ‘down’ for reverting, and ‘up’ for recreating the changes.

 The up diff can be created with: